Day 1: Delhi - Tijara 102 km

 Delhi.
 Within a minute we are surrounded by taxi drivers who offer to go to a 'very

-in Delhi below 500 Rupees.
+outskirts of Delhi for the first hotel below 500 Rupees.

 Dogs lie down, scattered over the ramshackled narrow alleyways of the neighborhood.
 Only